kuhn-ruess/cmdbsyncer/docs/checkmk/recipe_contact_groups.md

 Where you find them:
 ![](img/recipe_cg_4.png)
+(Please note that in the current Version, no syncer Prefixes needed anymore because of an internal cache)

 ## The Assignment Rule
 Now you create a normal Checkmk rule.
 Even that this example shows the Assignment of Hosts to Contact groups, you can adapt it to every other Rule type.